 “Pupils exercise their responsibilities conscientiously, and all demonstrate a strong social awareness, enjoying collaborative initiatives and the leadership opportunities provided.”
 ISI Inspection 2017.

 Confirmation is the central component of the chaplaincy evangelisation programme.
 It starts in Year 10 and runs all through the year.
-The first three sessions are compulsory for all Year 10, to communicate fully what Confirmation is and finishes with a day of reflection where they either opt in to the programme or opt out.
+The first three sessions are compulsory for all Year 10, to communicate fully what Confirmation is, and finishes with a day of reflection where they either opt in to the programme or opt out.
 After this the preparation properly starts and consists of whole group presentations and small discussion groups.
 At this stage an Anglican group will be formed who will participate with the main programme but do some sessions on their own.
-Half way through the Lent term there is retreat weekend to the De La Salle retreat centre in Kintbury.
-The Confirmation services (Catholic and Anglican) take place on the same day (morning and afternoon) at the beginning of the summer term.
+Halfway through the Lent Term there is retreat weekend to the De La Salle retreat centre in Kintbury.
+The Confirmation services (Catholic and Anglican) take place on the same day (morning and afternoon) at the beginning of the Summer Term.
 After the service the sessions continue to the end of the year.
 For more details please see our Confirmation Booklet.

 The first issue of Identity was published in April 1996 and has proved very popular ever since.
 Published twice yearly, the magazine strives to reflect the Benedictine ideal of balance: a balance of ideas and feelings, of the personal and communal, of the creative and the analytic.
 Perhaps the most striking feature of Identity is the honesty with which the student contributors write about their personal experience.
 This is particularly fitting for a Benedictine school as the key virtue in the Rule of St Benedict is humility, the ability to be honest and truthful about one’s strengths and weaknesses.